Manufacturing in Australia: Textile industry

-Until trade liberalisation in the mid 1980s, Australia had a large textile industry.
+Until trade liberalisation in the mid-1980s, Australia had a large textile industry.
 This decline continued through the first decade of the 21st century.
 Since the 1980s, tariffs have steadily been reduced; in early 2010, the tariffs were reduced from 17.5 percent to 10 percent on clothing, and 7.5–10% to 5% for footwear and other textiles.

 As of 2010, most textile manufacturing, even by Australian companies, is performed in Asia.

 Motor vehicles

 As of 2008, four companies mass-produced cars in Australia.
 Mitsubishi ceased production in March 2008, followed by Ford in 2016, and Holden and Toyota in 2017.

-Holden bodyworks were manufactured at Elizabeth, South Australia and engines were produced at the Fishermans Bend plant in Port Melbourne, Victoria.
+Holden bodyworks were manufactured at Elizabeth, South Australia and engines were produced at the Fishermans Bend plant in Port Melbourne.
 In 2006, Holden's export revenue was just under 1.3 billion.
 In March 2012, Holden was given a $270 million lifeline by the Australian government.
 In return, Holden planned to inject over $1 billion into car manufacturing in Australia.
 They estimated the new investment package would return around $4 billion to the Australian economy and see GM Holden continue making cars in Australia until at least 2022.
 However, Holden announced on 11 December 2013 that Holden cars would no longer be manufactured in Australia from the end of 2017.

 Ford had two main factories, both in Victoria: located in the Geelong suburb of Norlane and the northern Melbourne suburb of Broadmeadows.
 Both plants were closed down in October 2016.

-Until 2006, Toyota had factories in Port Melbourne and Altona, Victoria, after which all manufacturing was performed at Altona.
+Until 2006, Toyota had factories in Port Melbourne and Altona, after which all manufacturing was performed at Altona.
 In 2008, Toyota exported 101,668 vehicles worth $1,900 million.
 In 2011 the figures were "59,949 units worth $1,004 million".
 On 10 February 2014 it was announced that by the end of 2017 Toyota would cease manufacturing vehicles and engines in Australia.

 In March 2012, a new Australian auto maker, Tomcar, announced they are to build a new factory in Melbourne.